digital-farms/MicroCast/README.md

 **Q: Can I reply to a specific comment?**
 A: No, all comments are on the post level (no nested replies).

+**Q: How do I read long comments?**
+A: Select the comment with ; . keys (it will have a green frame), then use , / to scroll the text left/right.

+**Q: Why does the screen turn off?**
+A: Auto power-saving!
+Screen sleeps after 60 seconds of no activity.
+Press any key to wake up.

+**Q: Can I disable auto-sleep?**
+A: No, it's always on to save battery.
+Just press any key to wake the screen.

+**Q: What is the # section?**
+A: It's a space matrix animation - a beautiful cosmic screensaver!
+Press Enter to start it.

+**Q: Can I use periods and semicolons in posts now?**
+A: Yes! v0.4 added support for . and ; in text input.
+Write natural sentences!

 **Q: Can I use emojis?**
 A: No, only English letters and symbols work.